Test-Time Modification: Inverse Domain Transformation for Robust Perception: Methods

 This approach offers a key advantage: rather than requiring $K$ prompts $t_{1\dots K}$ to describe all possible unknown target domains, we need only \textit{a single prompt} $t^S$ describing the known source domain.
 This dramatically reduces complexity from describing multiple unknown distributions to characterizing one well-understood distribution.

 At test time, we apply the discriminative model $f_\theta$ to the pseudo-source-domain image:

 Since $f_\theta$ was trained on the source domain distribution, predictions on $x_n^{PS}$ should be more accurate than those obtained directly from $x_n^T$.
-Crucially, this approach requires no additional training or fine-tuning of the discriminative model.
+Crucially, this approach requires no additional training of the discriminative model.

 One potential challenge is maintaining semantic consistency during the inverse transformation.
 The generative model $G$ may inadvertently introduce or remove semantic content—a known limitation affecting even source-to-target transformation methods.
 To address this, we ensemble predictions from both the original and pseudo-source domain images: